Usually, people are infected when they walk barefoot on contaminated soil.

 In both cases, the larvae travel through the bloodstream to the lungs and then to the throat and back to the intestine to cause another infection—called autoinfection (infection of self).

-Rarely, a severe infection (called hyperinfection syndrome) develops in people who have a weakened immune system because of a disorder, such as cancer, or drugs that suppress the immune system (immunosuppressants), such as prednisone or drugs used to prevent rejection of an organ transplant.
-This syndrome also occurs in people with AIDS, but less often than might be expected.
+Rarely, a severe infection (called hyperinfection syndrome) develops in people who have a weakened immune system because of a disorder, such as cancer, or drugs that suppress the immune system (immunosuppressants), such as prednisone, other corticosteroids, or drugs used to prevent rejection of an organ or bone marrow transplant.
+This syndrome also occurs in people with AIDS, but much less often than might be expected.

-Hyperinfection syndrome causes widespread disease that can affect the lungs, brain, liver, or heart in addition to the intestine.
+Hyperinfection syndrome causes widespread disease that affects the intestines, lungs, and skin, which are organs that are involved in the normal strongyloides life cycle, and then progresses to disseminated strongyloidiasis, which can affect other tissues not typically affected by strongyloidiasis, such as tissue covering of the brain and spinal cord (meninges), brain, liver, or other organs.
 Strongyloides larvae may carry bacteria from the digestive tract with them.
 When the larvae travel through the body, these bacteria can cause infections in the bloodstream, brain and spinal fluid, lungs, or other parts of the body.

 Most people with a strongyloidiasis do not have symptoms.
 When symptoms occur, they usually involve the skin, lungs, and/or digestive tract.